Frequently Asked Questions from Homebuyers

 Some of the most frequently asked questions are below, but feel free to call the experts at CAP COM’s Homeowners Advantage with any other questions you may have.

 Getting pre-qualified for your mortgage is an important step before you shop for a home.
 It tells you how much home you can buy and makes applying for your mortgage easier.
 It also let’s sellers know that you’re serious about buying a home.
 Our pre-qualification process is quick and easy.

 Call us at (518) 458-2195 ext.
-3129 or Apply Now to submit a short application.
+3129 or Apply Now to an application.
 We’ll help you find an affordable mortgage solution that meets your needs.
 Then, we’ll give you a pre-qualification letter you can use to make your offer.